 In an effort to communicate in a timely fashion with applicants, all decisions regarding application to the Graduate Division will be released electronically.
-Applicants may expect an email notification from email@example.com when their decisions have been released.
+Applicants may expect an e-mail from firstname.lastname@example.org when their decisions have been released.
 An official offer of admission to any degree or certificate program of the Graduate Division of NYU School of Law is a mailed letter sent to the address stated on the application.
 Decisions other than admission will only be released electronically and will not be mailed.

 Full-time LLM Program

 Decisions regarding the full-time LLM program will be communicated as they are made.
 Note that, while applications are sent to the Committee on Graduate Admissions in the order in which they are completed, decisions are not necessarily made in the order in which applications are first reviewed.
 The majority of foreign-educated applicants will receive decisions no later than early May, and most applicants with a US JD will receive decisions no later than early June.
 Applicants who do not supply complete materials to LSAC by the deadline may not receive decisions until after all other applicants have been notified.

 JSD applicants who supply all materials required to complete their files by the February 1 deadline may expect a decision by late April.
 Interviews may be required of some applicants in April.
 If necessary, applicants must make themselves available for an interview shortly after being contacted by the Office of Graduate Admissions.
 Interviews may be conducted at the Law School, via videoconference, or by telephone; the mode chosen will depend on the applicant's circumstances and the needs of the Law School.